If you’re trying to market your business well, you’ll need to dive into the world of pay-per-click (PPC) advertisements.

 Payments

 First, these platforms charge differently for engagement.
-For instance, YouTube does not charge you when viewers watch less than 30 seconds of your advertisement and do not click on your links.
+For instance, Google does not charge you when viewers watch less than 30 seconds of your advertisement and do not click on your search result links.
 Meanwhile, Facebook will either charge you every time your ad appears on a user’s screen or every time they click on your ad, depending on the method you choose.

-Because YouTube does not charge for half-watched ads, you can expect the ads you do pay for to have more meaningful results.
-You’ll only pay when a user has enough time to learn about your company or product.
+Because YouTube does not charge for quick glances on your videos, you can expect the ads you do pay for to have more meaningful results.
+You’ll only pay when a user has spent some time learning about your company or product.

 Engagement Methods